NALTP/Rules/README.md

 #### Section A - The Committee for Rules and Coordination (CRC)
   - (1) CRC Structure Overview:
     - (a) The CRC will consist of 5 members with equal voting power and rights.
-    - (b) At the conclusion of every season, the existing members of the CRC will be retired and up for re-election.
+    - (b) At the conclusion of every season, the existing members of the CRC will be retired and eligible for re-election.
   - (2) Elections:
     - (a) At the conclusion of the season, elections will be held to fill the five vacancies on the CRC.
     - (b) The election will be conducted by the CRC and overseen by the League Managers.